-The NordicTrack C series remains popular due to its attractive pricing, and the new NordicTrack C700 treadmill should continue that tradition.
-Some people admit that you're getting a good machine and adequate variety of workouts at a great price when you buy it on sale.
-Although it lists at $1,299 it's usually on sale for $799, which is a bargain for a machine that works this well.
+Most consumer reviews note that you're getting a good machine and adequate variety of workouts at a great price when you buy it on sale.
+Although it lists at $999 it's usually on sale for $799, which is a bargain for a machine that works this well.

-The new IFit Bluetooth technology is a nice addition to the machine that wasn't on the previous version.
+The new iFit Bluetooth technology is a nice addition to the machine that wasn't on the previous version.
 What this means is that you can connect your iPad, phone or other Bluetooth device and tap into a slew of customized workouts, sharing and tracking capabilities and watch any location unfold in front of you with Google maps.

 The weight limit has dropped slightly to 300 pounds and the warranty is only 1 years for parts and 1 year for labor, but this machine holds its own when compared to others at this price point, particularly since you can subscribe to and use iFit if you like, giving you practically endless workout options for far less than the cost of a gym membership.

 You can get a lot more from the C990 and C1650 if you can swing the additional few hundred, and take a look at the Commercial 1750, the most popular treadmill in the series.